balaji-githubstore/csharp-playwright-equiniti-oct-2025/README.md

-﻿# 📘 Equiniti Automation Training – June 2025
+﻿# 📘 Equiniti Automation Training – Oct 2025

 This repository group is part of the Equiniti Automation Training Program conducted in June 2025.
 It includes Java fundamentals, Selenium automation concepts, and two advanced frameworks — Hybrid and BDD — to enable step-by-step hands-on learning.